Skip to main content

 What is GEO?

 GEO positions your brand to appear in AI-generated results when audiences search for queries related to your product, service or expertise.
-Achieving better visibility in AI-generated responses will help your brand be easily discoverable in this new era of digital behaviour.
+When AI platforms cite your brand as a source, it significantly boosts your credibility and trustworthiness.

 What’s the difference between SEO and GEO?

 SEO content is structured around keywords and links, while GEO content needs to be more integrative, offering citations, stats, and a broader context that AI can utilise.
 For SEO, success is often measured through metrics like click-through rates, bounce rates, and time on page.
-GEO uses impression metrics that measure how often your content is included in AI-generated responses and how relevant it is to user queries.
+GEO is about creating rich, comprehensive content centred around user search intent.

 For your brand or business to appear in Generative AI, it needs to be optimised not only for keywords, but for how well it can be integrated into AI-generated responses.
 Here are a few tips: